antirek/beebon-worker-telegram-alert/README.md

-# beebon-worker-telegram-alert
+# beebon-worker-alarmo

-beebon worker for send message to telegram-alert
+beebon worker for send message to alarmo